 The Department of Mechanical Engineering has minimum admission requirements for new freshmen and transfer students.

-New freshmen must rank in the top one-third of their high school class or have a minimum math ACT of 26.
+New freshmen must rank in the top one-third of their high school class or have a minimum math ACT of 26 or SAT math sub score of 610.

 Transfer students must have a minimum cumulative grade point average (GPA) of 2.8.

 All new students are initially admitted to the basic program in mechanical engineering.
-After completing 52 credits of specified courses with a minimum GPA of 2.50, minimum engineering GPA of 2.8 and no grade below a C, are eligible for admission to the professional program.
+After completing 50 credits of specified courses with a minimum GPA of 2.5, minimum engineering GPA of 2.8 and no grade below a C, students are eligible for admission to the professional program.
 The engineering GPA is calculated based on specific core engineering courses.

 Cooperative Education Program